 - On Sleepers and Piperacks

-• On lines requiring gravity flow
+- On lines requiring gravity flow

-Eccentric reducers with flat side up are used for all pump suction lines (excluding pumps handling slurry) on horizontal lines.
+Eccentric reducers with the flat side up are used for all pump suction lines (excluding pumps handling slurry) on horizontal lines.
 This way one can avoid air getting trapped inside the pipeline during initial venting through pump casing and will help in avoiding Cavitation.

-to flanged elbows.
-Regardless of reduction their face to face dimensions are governed by the larger pipe size.
+Their pressure rating, use, material, and dimensional standards are the same as those applicable to flanged elbows.
+Regardless of reduction, their face to face dimensions is governed by the larger pipe size.

 The dimensions for butt welded piping reducers are provided by ASME B 16.9.
 In pipe Data Pro software, you can easily get the required pipe reducers dimensions.
 The following image provides part of the pipe reducer size chart as a reference.